by Jayne O’Dwyer

 Sharing A Parent’s Music, Listening To Teen Music

 Jeff Menzie, Ph.D., a research associate at Morgan State University’s Institute for Urban Research, always advises parents to listen to their kids’ music.
 “It helps parents to better understand what may be influencing their child’s personality, social and cultural development,” he says.
 Additionally, he adds, “it helps parents to build a tolerance for their child’s personal rhythm, making it less of a contrast to their own, and facilitates the parent-child communication by providing a common ground for discussion.”

-If today’s top 40s really don’t appeal to you, no worries; plenty of new artists have combined old and new sounds to create an interesting blend that allows them to bridge the generation gap, such as Walk the Moon, The Dirty Heads and The Vaccines.
+If today’s top 40s and other popular teen music really doesn’t appeal to you, no worries; plenty of new artists have combined old and new sounds to create an interesting blend that allows them to bridge the generation gap, such as Walk the Moon, The Dirty Heads and The Vaccines.
 So, try listening to a few of her Mumford & Sons tracks, and have her try out some of your favorites of Bruce Springsteen.
 Together, you can create an eclectic playlist that makes long road trips a lot more enjoyable for both of you.
 Who knows, maybe you’ll find a new band that you both can enjoy.
 You’ll never know if you don’t try.